RockRottenSalad/learning_x11_wm/README.md

 - Middle mouse button - Close window

 ### Running:
 Xephyr(a nested X server) is used to run this experimental WM.
 It is built with [wiz_build](https://github.com/RockRottenSalad/wiz-build).
-By default wiz_build uses clang, but it can be changed to GCC or CC by simple editing the macro definition inside wiz_build.c
+By default wiz_build uses clang, but it can be changed to GCC or CC by simply editing the macro definition inside wiz_build.c

 ```
 cc ./wiz_build.c -o wiz_build